KhaliqSalako/north-star/journals/louis_journal.md

 1. 3/7/2022

    - We are at the point in the project where we are working on styling and bug fixing.
-We set up the forms the way we wanted to and were working on divising containers for our main page.
+We set up the forms the way we wanted to and were working on devising containers for our main page.
 We also discussed adding some error handling to the code which we hope to implement tomorrow.

 1. 3/6/2022